 Each section limited to 25 students.
-Fall semester: Professor Hasan.
-Spring semester: Professors George and Shah.2016-17: Offered in Fall 2016
+In the Fall 6 seats will be reserved for first-year students.
+Fall semester: Professor Hasan and TBA.
+Spring semester: Professor George.2019-20: Offered in Fall 2019 and Spring 2020

 "All philosophers are wise and Socrates is a philosopher; therefore, Socrates is wise."
 Our topic is this mysterious "therefore."
 We shall expose the hidden structure of everyday statements on which the correctness of our reasoning turns.
 To aid us, we shall develop a logical language that makes this underlying structure more perspicuous.
 We shall also examine fundamental concepts of logic and use them to explore the logical properties of statements and the logical relations between them.
 This is a first course in formal logic, the study of correct reasoning; no previous philosophical, mathematical, or logical training needed.

 One lecture each week and three discussion sections each limited to 15 students; section one of the discussion is restricted to first-years.

 Fall semester.
 Professor A. George.2019-20: Offered in Fall 2019